CCB to Iron Brake Conversion

 We use the rotors from the M2 Competition - 400x38mm in front and 380x28mm in back.
 As a track upgrade we like the Giro Disc 2-piece rotors because they are lighter than OEM iron rotors, have a better vane structure and premium metallic content, and the iron friction rings can be replaced separately.
 You can also use factory OEM M2 Competition rotors.
 Note: because the rotor size stays the same you must still run 19" front wheels.
 If you want to run 18" wheels you must switch to a smaller rotor, like our Alcon 380 kit (click here).

 For pads, any set for the M2 Competition will also work.
 For the street you can run OEM, StopTech, Textar, or any other M2C pad.
-For the track we have chosen Pagid RSL29 or RST29 pads.
-We used these pads and worked closely with Pagid on this project.
-The RSL pads work great with street or 200TW tires and the RST can be used with a grippier sub-200 tire.
+For the track we have chosen Pagid RSL29 or RST1 pads.
+The RSL pads work great with street or 200TW tires and the RST can be used with a grippier sub-200 slick tire.
 You will need pads for the front and rear axles.

-We can't think of any reason to keep the CCB on an F8X M3/M4.
-For track use the economics just don't work.
-But even for street use the numbers are hard to quantify if you plan to put 100,000+ miles on your carbon brakes.
+If you regularly track your M3/M4 the economics just don't work for the returning performance benefits.
+With a proper track pad the CCB are excellent on track and the reduced weight does slightly tip the scales in their favor when cost is ignored.
+But that cost is more than significant.
+Even for street use the numbers are hard to quantify if you plan to put 100,000+ miles on your carbon brakes.
 At that point you're looking at a potential $16,000 repair bill!
 On a car that might be worth $30k.

 You can switch back to factory CCB at any time.
 The iron conversion is a 1:1 swap of the original parts so there is no modification needed.
 Changing back to CCB is the same as any other brake job.
 Just make sure to safely handle and store your CCB rotors to avoid damage!

-There is no denying the cool factor of CCB, they last a long time, and they are cutting edge technology.
+There is no denying the cool factor of CCB, they last a long time, create a meaningful weight advantage, and they are cutting edge technology.
 But we cannot get on board until prices become more affordable.

 M3/M4 CCB-to-Iron Conversion Parts: